microkost/BluetoothAndroidStringSend/README.txt

 Known issue 2: stream cuts last character in message.
 Hacked by adding extra letter.
 Should be solved more wise.

 My solution is open by Creative Common right (CC-BY-SA).
 Source of inspiration https://goo.gl/kF5k5y.
 Feel free to contribute with improve or fork of project.
+Enjoy! goo.gl/KrvsWf